Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 categories of item creation feats, metamagic feats, or Spell Mastery when choosing these feats.

+### Spellbooks
-**Spellbooks:** A wizard must study her spellbook each day to prepare her spells.
+A wizard must study her spellbook each day to prepare her spells.
 She cannot prepare any spell not recorded in her spellbook, except for *read magic*, which all wizards can prepare from memory.